formal-land/formal.land/docs/tools/coq-of-ocaml/language/ocaml-core.md

 Definition plus_two : Z -> Z := compose incr incr.
 ```
 > All the generated types are in `Set`.
-You may need to use the [`-impredicative-set`](https://github.com/coq/coq/wiki/Impredicative-Set) option of Coq to allow complex cases of polymorphism.
+You may need to use the [`-impredicative-set`](https://github.com/coq/coq/wiki/Impredicative-Set) option of Rocq to allow complex cases of polymorphism.
 An alternative is to replace all the generated occurrences of `Set` by `Type`.
 However, this may expose you to universe inconsistencies in proofs.

 ## Pattern-matching
-The pattern-matching is handled in Coq.
+The pattern-matching is handled in Rocq.
 The main difference is that constructors are curryfied:
 ```ocaml
 type 'a sequence =
   | Empty